 A 4 month visa is granted automatically on arrival to visitors from most countries; and as with most international travel nowadays, ensure that your passport is valid for at least 6 months beyond your stay.

-Credit cards are accepted everywhere, and there is typically a 3% surcharge, on top of the 15% VAT and 5% HTT (Hotel Turnover Tax).
-Get over it – you’re on holiday – it’s still cheaper than at home.
+Credit cards are accepted everywhere, and there is typically a 3% surcharge, on top of the 25% Government tax.
 If you are going straight to a resort, and only one resort, you don’t need cash.
 If you’re travelling between resorts, take local banknotes and exchange what you think you’ll need at (either) airport – the rates in hotels and resorts are not good.

 Telecommunications and Electricity